Skip to main content

 Return to top

-Capstone project courses (ADED 370 and ADED 470) can be offered any semester (with department approval) as Independent Study (IS) courses and scheduled as per student request.
-Each student must make their request one semester before they wish to register for either ADED 370, ADED 470, or ADED 472.
-The reason for advance notice is IS courses have small class sizes and require registration permission.
+Capstone courses (ADED 370, 470 & 472,) are offered in Fall and Winter, as Independent Study (IS) courses and scheduled towards the end of a student's degree program.
+Each student must make their request at least one semester before they wish to register for ADED 370, ADED 470, or ADED 472, as classes are limited to six students and require registration permission.

 Return to top